Field sobriety testing: Canada

 Commentary varies on taking SFSTs in Canada.
-Some sources, especially official ones, indicate that the SFSTs are mandatory, and required under § 254(2)(a) of the Criminal code, whereas other sources are silent on FST testing.
-The assertion regarding mandatory compliance with SFSTs is based on "failure to comply with a demand", as an offence under § 254(5) of the Criminal Code, but it is unclear how refusal of SFSTs under § 254(2)(a) are treated (provided the suspect agrees to take a chemical test).
-N.B.: There are some reports that refusal to submit to an SFST can result in the same penalties as impaired driving.

-Nevertheless, it is unclear whether there has ever been a prosecution under this interpretation of "failure to comply with a demand" as applied to SFSTs.
-Canada Criminal Code § 254(1) and (5) addresses this, but only with respect to chemical testing (breath, blood, etc.)
+Some sources, especially official ones, indicate that the SFSTs are mandatory, and required under § 320.15(1) of the Criminal code, whereas other sources are silent on FST testing.
+The assertion regarding mandatory compliance with SFSTs is based on "failure to comply with a demand", as an offence under § 320.15(1) of the Criminal Code.
+Canada Criminal Code § 320.15 (1) addresses only chemical testing (breath, blood, etc.).
+There are some reports that refusal to submit to an SFST can result in the same penalties as impaired driving, but it is unclear whether there has ever been a prosecution under this interpretation of "failure to comply with a demand" as applied to SFSTs.